qiangxu1996/literal-mutator/README.md

   uiScript: the app test script to use from android_appium_profiler/apps, without .py
   stableThreshold: redo the tests for a specific parameter if the normalized standard deviation of the results is higher than the threshold
 ```

+In android-appium-profiler, we provide UI scripts for all apps that we use in the paper, and they should work well with the app versions specified in Table III of the paper.

 Then create a script – `build.sh` – in `<app dir>` to build the app.
 Make sure the script is executable, and the resulting APK file is at `<app dir>/app-debug.apk`.